Azure-Samples/active-directory-dotnet-graphapi-console/README.md

 15.You will need to update the program.cs of this Application project with the updated values.
 From Visual Studio, open the project and program.cs file, find and update the string values of "clientId" and "clientSecret" with the Client ID and key values from Azure management portal.
 Update your tenant name for the authString value (e.g. contoso.onMicrosoft.com).
 Update the tenantId value for the string tenantId, with your tenantId.
 Note: your tenantId can be discovered by opening the following metadata.xml document: https://login.windows.net/GraphDir1.onmicrosoft.com/FederationMetadata/2007-06/FederationMetadata.xml  - replace "graphDir1.onMicrosoft.com", with your tenant's domain value (any domain that is owned by the tenant will work).
 The tenantId is a guid, that is part of the sts URL, returned in the first xml node's sts url ("EntityDescriptor"): e.g. "https://sts.windows.net/<tenantIdvalue>"

-16.Return to the Azure Management Portal, and add a 2nd app.
+16.Now Configure a 2nd application object to run the update portion of this app: return to the Azure Management Portal, and add a 2nd app.
 Select "configure" from the top tab - under "permissions to other applications" select the DelegatedPermissions:1 drop down menu for the Graph (Windows Azure Active Directory), and select "Access Your organization's directory".

 17.Copy the Client ID value - this will be used to configure program.cs next - save the Application configuration.